cscheid/guitar/README.md

 combined magic of [libgit2](http://github.com/libgit2/libgit2/) and [Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html).

-`guitar` is meant to be easy to use with simple classes, and methods mapping pretty directly into libgit2.
+`guitar` is meant to be easy to use, with simple classes and methods mapping pretty directly into libgit2's API.
 If you have a hard time with it, please file documentation [issues](http://github.com/cscheid/guitar/issues) on github.
 If you really don't like it, you can alternatively use the chorus to Cake's [homonymous song](http://www.lyricsfreak.com/c/cake/guitar_20026676.html) for